dtorban/cinema_quest/README.md

 ```

 ## Displaying CSV Files Instead of Images
-* To display csv files instead of images, additional data loading information in the quest.json file:
+* To display csv files instead of images, add data loading information in the quest.json file:
   * Store the quest.json file in MyCinemaDatabase.cdb/quest.json.
   * The following is an example of a quest.json file (also look at examples/curve.cdb/quest.json):
 ```